medecau/libdevguide/README.md

 Abstraction
 -----------

-Humanize!
+**Humanize!**

+These libraries are going to be used by other people, they may not be visual tools but are none the less interfaces that should be easy for a human to understand.

+These tools should be [ergonomic](http://en.wikipedia.org/wiki/Human_factors_and_ergonomics).

- - If justifiable abstract from your wrapper
+ - If justifiable abstract from your wrapper - i.e. if the underlaying code is complex, layer your API
- - Simplify the wrapper API
+ - Simplify the wrapper API - i.e. "Hello World" in three lines
  - Provide sane defaults